List of Twin Star Exorcists characters: Other characters

-A Basara with a moral colorful personality and hobby for metal rock and role playing.
-Suzu is an unnatural Basara who spawned without the use of absorbing spiritual energy from other exorcists.
-She prefers to fight her opponents in battle dancing performances, although she despises those who are cowards.
-Her music affects low spiritual users thus rendering them to mutation.
-She has an interest in Rokuro (who is her first time meeting a human).
-While she first appeared as an anime original character, Suzu officially appears in the manga as of chapter 76.
-She joins the Basara-Exorcist alliance with Kamui and Rokuro to rescue Benio from her demonic manifestation.
+She is a Basara with a colorful personality and hobby for metal rock and role-playing.
+Suzu is an unusual Basara who was created without absorbing spiritual energy from other exorcists.
+She prefers to fight her opponents in battle-dancing performances, although she despises those who are cowardly.
+Her music affects low-spiritual users, causing them to mutate.
+She takes an interest in Rokuro, as he is the first human she has met.
+She first appeared as an anime-original character, but later appears in the manga of chapter 76.
+She joins the Basara–Exorcist alliance with Kamui and Rokuro to rescue Benio from her demonic manifestation.